 - Procedures and conditions for depressurizing or defueling CNG cylinders

-- Safety protocols for welding, grinding or hot work on CNG buses
+- Safety protocols for welding or hot work on CNG buses

 - The requirements for removing cylinder shields

 - The requirements and necessary documents for inspection record keeping

 - Procedures to be used when cylinder damage is assessed

 - Measures for defueling and isolating cylinders when Level 2 or 3 cylinder damage is found

 - Recommended actions for isolating vs. removing Level 3 damaged cylinders

 - Documented procedures for destroying and disposing of expired or Level 3 damaged cylinders